Applying to R-MA

 Students under a physician's care for a severe medical condition(s) may not be eligible for admission.
 Such admissions will be reviewed on a case-by-case basis in consultation with the appropriate physicians and the R-MA medical staff.
 The primary consideration is the health and safety of the child.
 The Academy is not obligated to accept any student that could potentially present a liability for the school.

-Upon Acceptance: The signed enrollment form and the matriculation deposit are required within three weeks of the date of acceptance for those US citizens applying for the 2013-14 academic year.
+Upon Acceptance: The signed enrollment form and the matriculation deposit are required by April 1, 2014 for those US citizens applying for the 2014-15 academic year.
 International students can find details on the International How to Apply page.
 Receipt of the deposit will reserve the applicant's space as a member of the R-MA student body.

 Randolph-Macon Academy offers equal opportunity for admissions, regardless of race, sex, color, religion, national or ethnic origin.